 Obstructive Sleep Apnea is a common Sleep-Related Breathing Disorder (SBD) characterized by pauses in breathing or shallow breaths during sleep.
 During these bouts of shallow or paused breath, those with Sleep Apnea often sleep very lightly, causing them to be tired during the day.
 There are two different types of Sleep Apnea: Obstructive Sleep Apnea and Central Sleep Apnea.
-Obstructive Sleep Apnea causes obstructed breathing during sleep, which can also lead to such serious health conditions as high blood pressure, stroke, heart failure, diabetes and other related health complications.
+Obstructive Sleep Apnea causes obstructed breathing during sleep, which can also lead to serious health conditions such as high blood pressure, stroke, heart failure, diabetes and other related health complications.
 Patients with Obstructive Sleep Apnea are excellent candidates for oral appliance therapy.
-Conversely, patients with Central Sleep Apnea, a much rarer type of Sleep Apnea, suffer from a neurological condition that is best treated by CPAP.
+Conversely, patients with Central Sleep Apnea, a more rare type of Sleep Apnea, suffer from a neurological condition that is best treated by CPAP.

 Who is affected by Sleep Apnea?

 Sleep Apnea can affect anyone at any age but it is more common in people with certain risk factors.
 Those that are overweight, have a large neck (over 16-17 inches), are over 40, have a nasal obstruction, or have large tonsils are more at risk of suffering from Sleep Apnea.

 How do I know if I have Sleep Apnea?

 Often undetected by the sufferer or confused with snoring, Sleep Apnea frequently goes undiagnosed.
 Since it is a disorder that occurs solely during sleep, those who suffer from Sleep Apnea rarely notice the problem while it is occurring.
 Instead, they will often feel the side effects the next day in the form of daytime sleepiness or later when they encounter more severe health complications.